r-pogo/vade_mecum/Linux/commands.md

 | Abbreviation | Effect |
 |--------------|--------|
 | ls | List information about the files. cool aliases: `ll='ls -alF'`; `la='ls -A'`; `l='ls -CF'`
-| file | Determine type of FILEs.
-In linux the filenames do not necessarily reflect the contents!
+| file | Determine type of files.
+In linux the filenames do not necessarily reflect the contents! `file file_name`
 | fzf | It's an interactive Unix filter for command-line that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc. https://github.com/junegunn/fzf
-| less | displays the contents of a file or a command output, one page at a time
+| less | displays the contents of a file or a command output, one page at a time. `less file_name`

 #### Less commands
 | Command | Action |